sodascience/metasyn/docs/source/usage/generating_metaframes.rst

 .. admonition:: Note on Pandas and Polars DataFrames

     Internally, metasyn uses Polars (instead of Pandas) mainly because typing and the handling of non-existing data is more consistent.
-It is possible to supply a Pandas DataFrame instead of a Polars DataFrame to ``MetaDataset.from_dataframe``.
+It is possible to supply a Pandas DataFrame instead of a Polars DataFrame to the ``MetaFrame.from_dataframe`` method.
 However, this uses the automatic Polars conversion functionality, which for some edge cases result in problems.
 Therefore, we advise users to create Polars DataFrames.
 The resulting synthetic dataset is always a Polars DataFrame, but this can be easily converted back to a Pandas DataFrame by using ``df_pandas = df_polars.to_pandas()``.

 .. _OptionalParams:

 Optional Parameters
 ----------------------
-The :meth:`metasyn.MetaFrame.fit_dataframe() <metasyn.dataset.MetaFrame.fit_dataframe>` class method allows you to have more control over how your synthetic dataset is generated with additional (optional) parameters:
+The :meth:`metasyn.MetaFrame.fit_dataframe() <metasyn.metaframe.MetaFrame.fit_dataframe>` class method allows you to have more control over how your synthetic dataset is generated with additional (optional) parameters:

-Besides the required `df` parameter, :meth:`metasyn.MetaFrame.fit_dataframe() <metasyn.dataset.MetaFrame.fit_dataframe>` accepts three parameters: ``spec``, ``dist_providers`` and ``privacy``.
+Besides the required `df` parameter, :meth:`metasyn.MetaFrame.fit_dataframe() <metasyn.metaframe.MetaFrame.fit_dataframe>` accepts three parameters: ``spec``, ``dist_providers`` and ``privacy``.

 Let's take a look at each optional parameter individually: